The Office of Technology Services:

 goals, enabling OTS to promote the success of faculty, staff and students.

-In partnership with OTS, faculty, staff and student technical advisory groups exist
+OTS partners with faculty, staff and students through technical advisory groups to

-opportunity to take an active part in prioritizing the technology decisions that affect
+provide the opportunity to participate in prioritizing the technology decisions that